 Our Summer Hours are from 5:00PM to 10:00PM 7 days a week, serving great food with a friendly service and Chef’s Specials.
 One of the few places in town to offer a kids’ menu, cozy ambiance, unique history, Three Bear Restaurant is the perfect place to round off a day exploring Yellowstone.

 The Three Bear Restaurant has a history almost as rich as the lodge itself.

-Eventually, Bill sold his share of the café to Clyde, who put a complete new roof on first and gutted the entire building to the studs.
-This was done because the original Three Bear Restaurant that would only seat 75 people.
-Expansion was required and we can now seat over 150 in the Restaurant and about 40 in the Lounge.
+Eventually, Bill sold his share of the café to Clyde, who put a complete new roof on first and then gutted the entire building to the studs.
+This was done because the original Three Bear Restaurant would only seat 75 people.
+Expansion was required, and we can now seat over 150 in the Restaurant and about 40 in the Lounge.

 The Historical photos adorning the walls were gathered from around town and from the archives in Mammoth.